Facebook launches parent-controlled Messenger app for kids - Red Deer Advocate

 He said Facebook is trying to deal with the situation pragmatically by steering young Facebook users to a service designed for them.

-Facebook said Messenger Kids won’t show ads or collect data for marketing.
+Facebook said Messenger Kids won’t show ads or collect data for marketing, though it will collect some data it says are necessary to run the service.
 Facebook also said it won’t automatically move users to the regular Messenger or Facebook when they get old enough, though the company might give them the option to move contacts to Messenger down the line.

-Messenger Kids is launching Monday in the U.S. on Apple devices — the iPhone, iPad and iPod Touch.
-Versions for Android and Amazon’s tablets are coming later.
+James Steyer, CEO of the kids-focused non-profit group Common Sense, said that while he liked the idea of a messaging app that requires parental sign-ups, many questions remain.
+Among them: Will it always remain ad-free, and will parents get ads based on the service?

+“Why should parents simply trust that Facebook is acting in the best interest of kids?”
+Steyer said in a statement.
+“We encourage Facebook to clarify their policies from the start so that it is perfectly clear what parents are signing up for.”